 - Treating mites, flies, parasites, and lice in pigs: Although it may seem straightforward to treat individuals for these problems, you should have someone demonstrate dosage and technique until you are fully comfortable with treatment (and know when not to treat for parasites to prevent resistant strains from propagating).
 Some pigs may become seriously ill or die if they are exposed to too much pesticide or anti-parasitic medication.
 Flies around pigs must also be managed with effective strategies, as they can spread serious diseases like pink eye.

-- Administering oral and injectable medications and gastric intubation for pigs: You must be shown how to safely administer a pill to a pig without causing them undue stress or accidentally choking them, and must also be shown how to administer injectable medications.
+- Administering oral and injectable medications and gastric the introduction of a tube into a hollow organ (such as the esophagus or trachea) for pigs: You must be shown how to safely administer a pill to a pig without causing them undue stress or accidentally choking them, and must also be shown how to administer injectable medications.
 While oral medications are often preferred and administration is less stressful to both the pig and the human, there are instances when an injection is necessary, so you must learn how to administer properly.
 Gastric intubation (such as to administer colostrum to a piglet who cannot get it from nursing) absolutely must be taught by an expert.
 The threshold for lethal mistakes is very high due to their biology.